 The story of the human race often boils down to a story of “my stuff versus your stuff.”

 The occasional Code of Ur-Namu or Hammurabi aside, tribal, ancestral, and eventually religious bonds remained paramount in most human civilizations until relatively recently, and outside a handful of (relatively) stable cities and city-states the world was awash in blood.
 One of the biggest challenges confronting medieval European monarchs, for example, was how to prevent families and tribes from perpetuating and escalating historic blood feuds.
-The seeds of western democracy and modern nation-states were sown in an effort to replace that most fundamental of human transgressions, the taking of a life for a life, with compensation schemes for victims’ families called wergild.
-Ironically (or perhaps appropriately) Norse and Danish Vikings developed the concept.
+Some of the earliest European literature centers around these feuds, which could last decades and even centuries.
+The Icelandic Njál’s Saga, which tells the story of a blood feud between two families over half a century, was a prototype of a fiction that would capture the continent’s imagination for five centuries, inspire the likes of Hamlet, and provide the inverse correlative for modern legal systems.
+The seeds of western democracy and modern nation-states were sown in an effort to replace that most fundamental of human transgressions, the taking of a life for a life, with compensation schemes for victims’ families.
+Ironically (or perhaps appropriately) the same Norse and Danish Vikings who settled Iceland and upon whose lives the sagas were based developed the concept of wergeld.
+Literally meaning “man (or person) payment,” wergeld referred to both the process of determining the amount of compensation paid by a person committing an offense to the injured party or their family, and the payment itself.
 Similar evolutions were occurring around the same period elsewhere in the world: In China the Han Dynasty introduced the “Five Punishments” that the state endorsed for various crimes.
 In the 12th century the Japanese Samurai established the first rule of law in that country, and in India the highest castes made their first halting steps toward formalizing rights for the lower castes (albeit not the untouchables).

 The results were not enlightened government or transnational peace.
 Organizing people into nations instead of tribes simply supplanted tribalism with nationalism.
-With the exception of those quasi-mystical things called “borders” it’s more or less been the same thing, just with bigger caliber weapons.
+With the exception of those quasi-mystical things called “borders” it’s more or less been the same thing, just with bigger weapons and larger armies.
+Instead of family members avenging family members, now cities could avenge cities.
 Human beings can be agonizingly predictable.

 History’s relentless practicality